FAQ #6 Update: Landing by night – just as by day – the Jacobson Flare

 I am not ex RAAF, myself, but was in the ‘right place / right time’, from 1983-89), in a more-or-less voluntary capacity.

-I was able to flight-test and prove, in C150, PA-28 and PA-38 aircraft, the following technique on Runway 17 at YMPC – a classic ‘black-hole’ runway, at night, located SW of Melbourne.
-Headed away from the lights of Melbourne city, the immense Port Phillip Bay is the black backdrop and, depending on the prevailing conditions. it can be difficult to discern the horizon.
-The lights of the Melbourne SE shoreline suburbs are not much help, either, late on final approach to land on 17.
+When headed away from the lights of Melbourne city, the immense Port Phillip Bay is the black backdrop and, depending on the prevailing conditions. it can be difficult to discern the horizon.
+The lights of the Melbourne SE shoreline suburbs are not much help, either, when late on final approach for a landing on 17.

 Note: The ft/m conversions have been rounded, for convenience.
 It makes no practical difference to the landing outcome.